Food Web – Definition, Types, Importance, FAQs

 Question 1: What is Biomagnification?

 Biomagnification is otherwise called food web accumulation.
 It is the ever-evolving expansion in the concentration of foreign substances or toxins in creatures as the trophic level goes up.
 This implies lower trophic levels for the most part have more convergences of impurities than more elevated levels.
 Biomagnification happens when the centralization of a poison increments from one connection in food chain to another.
-For instance: Polluted fish will effect the following customer and go on up a food web as each level devours another and will bring about the top apex consumers containing the most elevated concentration levels.
+For instance: Polluted fish will affect the following customer and go on up a food web as each level devours another and will bring about the top apex consumers containing the most elevated concentration levels.

 Question 2: What are the purposes of the food web?